YOU likely can be a CNC machine operator.

 Light Physical Work

 Other skilled trades can be physically demanding, but not CNC machining.
 The ability to lift 8-15 pounds on average is required.
 Anything over 40 pounds will be moved using a crane or other assistance.
-With the most repetitive heavy lifting, an industrial robot does the work, moving, loading, and unloading metal castings for machining.
+Often with the most repetitive lifting, an industrial robot does the work, moving, loading, and unloading metal castings for machining.

 Additionally, some bending, twisting, and turning of the body is needed, but nothing too physically strenuous.